smoothemerson/explorer_training/stage04/CalcGrade/README.md

 ## 💻 Project

-Exercise 01 shows the results of different operations by the numbers given.
+Exercise 02 calculate the average of the tests of some students and give the answer if they pass or not in the test.

 - Project given by Rocketseat in Stage 04 of the Explorer Course